vsmid/servicescript/README.md

 Describe and implement operation per single request.
 Following properties can be set:
 * `name` - single word to name the operation, serves as URI.
 Do not put slashes or regex, just enter unique, simple name.
 * `exchange` - implement operation.
 Closure taking `com.sun.net.httpserver.HttpExchange` as single parameter.
-* `middleware` - a lit of middlewares(classes which are of type `ServiceScript.Middleware` or extends  `com.sun.net.httpserver.Filter`) executed in order.
+* `middleware` - a lit of middlewares(classes which are of type `ServiceScript.Middleware` or extend  `com.sun.net.httpserver.Filter`) executed in order.
 * `authenticator` - how is user authenticated.
 You can use any implementation of `com.sun.net.httpserver.Authenticator`.
 ServiceScript provides `BasicAuth` class which you can use instead `com.sun.net.httpserver.BasicAuthenticator` but either is fine.
 See `BasicAuth` usage in below given examples.

 **Middleware**